 All these constant stresses are traumatic, they are against health, they are against life at its most fundamental level.

-Understanding trauma and the nervous system
+Understanding what is emotional trauma and the nervous system

 Essentially the nervous system is responsible for our survival and our biological functions.